 The shores of Strangford Lough are dotted with ruined castles, soaring towers and grand homes, and they all come with impressive scenery.
 Scrabo Tower is spectacular by itself, but what is even more awe-inspiring are the fairytale views it offers of County Down’s landscape.

-At Mount Stewart House & Gardens, home to a 15,000 strong art collection and world renowned gardens, you can get lost in the colors, aromas and glimpse of a bygone age of elegance and privilege.
+At Mount Stewart House & Gardens, home to a 15,000 strong art collection and world renowned gardens, you can get lost in the colours, aromas and glimpse of a bygone age of elegance and privilege.
 And of course Game of Thrones® fans will feel right at home at the impressive Castle Ward – they are in Winterfell, after all...

 Get on the water

 Don’t just admire Strangford Lough from the shore – get out on the water!
 Kayaking, sailing, canoeing and surfing are all on the menu here, to either go at your own pace or take part in an immersive tour.